Selectively Answering Ambiguous Questions

 \section{Abstract}

 Trustworthy language models should abstain from answering questions when they do not know the answer.
 However, the answer to a question can be unknown for a variety of reasons.
 Prior research has focused on the case in which the question is clear and the answer is unambiguous but possibly unknown.
-However, the answer to a question can also be unclear due to uncertainty of the questioner’s intent or context.
+But the answer to a question can also be unclear due to uncertainty of the questioner’s intent or context.
 We investigate question answering from this perspective, focusing on answering a subset of questions with a high degree of accuracy, from a set of questions in which many are inherently ambiguous.
-In this setting, we find that the most reliable approach to calibration involves quantifying repetition within a set of sampled model outputs, rather than the model's likelihood or self-verification as used in prior work.
-We find this to be the case across different types of uncertainty, varying model scales and both with or without instruction tuning.
+In this setting, we find that the most reliable approach to decide when to abstain involves quantifying repetition within sampled model outputs, rather than the model's likelihood or self-verification as used in prior work.
+We find this to be the case across different types of uncertainty and model scales, and with or without instruction tuning.
 Our results suggest that sampling-based confidence scores help calibrate answers to relatively unambiguous questions, with more dramatic improvements on ambiguous questions.